 So now that you know what we’re looking for– what’s the deal with actually getting in to VFA?
-We’re looking for talented college seniors and recent grads with a track record of building who meet our basic admissions criteria and are excited to embark on the journey that is the VFA admissions process.
+We’re looking for talented and high integrity college seniors and recent grads with a track record of building, who meet our basic criteria, and are excited to embark on the journey that is the VFA admissions process.
 We promise you’ve never done anything like it.

 To be considered, you should apply by one of four deadlines below.
 You should know that the earlier you join us, the sooner you’ll start learning and get plugged into the VFA Network.
 We seriously can’t wait to start working with you.

 Wednesday, September 3rd

 And now for the nitty gritty of VFA admissions, application, and selection…

 - You’re a US Citizen or Permanent Resident

 - You’ll have earned your undergraduate degree by June 2015

 - You graduated with your first undergraduate degree after June 2012

 - You earned a cumulative undergraduate GPA of 3.0 or higher